The Cumbria Way: An Introduction and Top Tips

 Stage 5 - Caldbeck to Carlisle

 In this last stage, it's time to say goodbye to the Cumbrian Fells and head for the city.
-On the way you’ll see several historic bridges and an ancient ecclesiastical castle.
-It would be a shame to get the first train out of Carlisle when you finish your walk.
-This is a fine city and should not be missed.
-You’ll need half a day to explore the cathedral quarter and the castle, then there’s the Tullie House Museum, where you can learn more about the history of the city, including its Roman past.
+On the way, you’ll see several historic bridges and an ancient ecclesiastical castle.
+It would be a shame to get the first train out of Carlisle when you finish your walk, this is is a fine city and should not be missed.